 ← Programs / Media Production and Design

+A new space is opening where media, information, public engagement and design intersect.
+Organizations – from those in the voluntary and not-for-profit sectors to corporations and governments – want to tell their stories online to engage audiences and explain complex issues.
+To accomplish that requires skilled communicators who can combine creative storytelling and explanatory skills with the design thinking and online production expertise rooted in information technology.
 The Bachelor of Media Production and Design (BMPD) will prepare you to meet the demand for innovative graduates who can operate across all facets of narratives – designing and telling non-fiction stories that engage, inform, entertain and ultimately contribute to a broader and deeper understanding of how we connect with each other in the 21st century to build stronger societies.

 BMPD graduates will apply creative production and design thinking to information strategies and narratives that help empower citizens, strengthen communities and help organizations of all sorts tell their stories online: